Drawing techniques for product designers.

 Hi everyone, Alex here.

-In this article, I’ll introduce you to the book that made me understand and love sketching.
-Far from being a fancy tool for Instagram, sketching is a tool to elevate your designs: It will help you to explore your ideas faster, get good at testing proportions and shape, and above this, it will make you become a real creative.
-Every designer has its own set of skills, this is the one I suggest you to start with.
+In this article, I’ll introduce you to the book that helped me understand and love sketching.
+Far from being a fancy tool for Instagram, sketching is a tool to elevate your designs: helping you explore your ideas faster, easily test proportions and shape, and above all, become a real creative.
+Every designer has their own set of skills, sketching should be your foundation.

 A quick video to show you this: